oclservice/ocls-clear-display/README.md

 consortial resources will retrieve CLEAR Central records for those resources, while CLEAR Local colleges may want their own records to be displayed instead.

 This can be achieved by setting the `local_instance` variable in the configuration array to the name of their instance.
 Setting this variable will
-**override** the instance name in **all** CLEAR links found by the module.
+**override** the instance name in **all** CLEAR links found by the module, falling back to the linked instance if unsuccessful.

-Note that currently there is no fallback to this override method.
-If no CLEAR Local record exists for a resource, permitted uses will not be displayed, even if a CLEAR Central record exists!
+In other words, if a CLEAR Local record exists, it will be displayed instead of the CLEAR Central record.
+If no CLEAR Local record exists for that resource, the CLEAR Central record will be used instead.

 ## Credits